darkwisebear/dorkfs/README.md

 Purpose
 -------

-DorkFS is a versioned, FUSE based file system aiming at the management of large repositories that consist of multiple sources, incuding Git repositories, Artifactory stores and other backends.
+DorkFS is a versioned, FUSE based file system aiming at the management of large repositories that consist of multiple sources, including Git repositories, Artifactory stores and other backends.

 Structure
 ---------

 DorkFS is designed to lazily download needed artifacts as they are accessed through the file system layer.
 It manages a local workspace that accesses the versioned artifacts in a copy-on-write manner.
-On commit, the changed objects are stored in a local cache.
+On commit, the changed objects are stored in the local cache and uploaded to the remote storages.

 State
 -----

 * DorkFS uses the local file system to create the workspace and the local cache.
-* The local cache is working so that you can commit changes and check the commit log.
+* A GitHub driver exists so that it is possible to mount Git repositories hosted on github.com or an on-premises installation of GitHub.
 * The workspace overlay is working so that you can create and modify the cached files.

 Usage
 =====